 At Saleswhale, Yee Huang is the Head of Customer Success.
 She and her team oversee customer onboarding, retention, and support.
 By building customer happiness and loyalty, she is able to tangibly impact Saleswhale's bottom line through renewals and expansions.
-Through her leadership, Saleswhale is proud to boast of a net-negative revenue churn rate across their customer cohorts.
+Thanks to the Customer Success team's hard work, Saleswhale is proud to boast of a net-negative revenue churn rate across their customer cohorts.

 Yee joined Saleswhale in November 2017 two years after a three-year stint at MicroStrategy, a business intelligence firm in Washington DC.
 There, her roles and responsibilities focused on product marketing.
 “Fast forward to one year later, I had moved to Singapore and had just started my MBA program at INSEAD,” she says.